Random Testing

 Check out Tim discussing the Return To Duty Drug Testing Process for DOT Regulated Employees

-If you are a seasonal employer of CDL drivers, you need to understand this overlooked and misunderstood DOT requirement.
+If you employ CDL drivers seasonally, you must understand this often-overlooked DOT requirement.

-DOT-regulated employees who are not in a drug testing pool for more than 30 days must pass a pre-employment drug test when they are re-hired.
+DOT regulations require employees who leave the drug testing pool for more than 30 days to pass a pre-employment drug test before rehiring.

-Even if your seasonal employees are not DOT-regulated, this is good practice.
+Even if your seasonal employees are not DOT-regulated, conducting this test is a good practice.

-So if they are laid off for the winter, for example, they need a pre-employment drug test when rehired in the spring.
+For example, if you lay off employees for the winter, you must conduct a pre-employment drug test when rehiring them in the spring.

 Option

-Some of our seasonal employers keep their drivers in the pool in the off season, and have them tested if selected, even if not driving.
-Others take them out and test on re-hire.
+Some seasonal employers keep their drivers in the pool during the off-season.
+They test them if selected, even when they are not driving.
+Others remove them from the pool and conduct a test upon re-hire.

 Here is the rule: